mobiletoly/gobetter/README.md

 parameters in correct order.

 But you don't want to do this work manually, especially if you have to deal with many large structures.
-That is why we have depeveloper a tool called **gobetter** to generate all this structs and constructors for you.
+That is why we have developed a tool called **gobetter** to generate all these structs and constructors for you.

 ### Pre-requisites